Rachid-Telfort/Feudal-Wars/README.md

 Chuyun Liu,
 Derek Acosta

-NOTE: This repository is not complete, I'm uploading the code right now so other contributors and other can understand
+NOTE: This repository is not complete, I'm uploading the code right now so other contributors and other can understand the code and the process better